kugarocks/dotfiles/README.md

 | Tab Left | `cmd`+`caps` + `[` | `cmd`+`caps` + `[` | `cmd`+`caps` + `[` |
 | Tab Right | `cmd`+`caps` + `]` | `cmd`+`caps` + `]` | `cmd`+`caps` + `]` |
 | !@#... | `caps` + `123...` | `caps` + `123...` | `caps` + `123...` |

+## Hammerspoon

+Hammerspoon is a powerful automation tool for macOS.
+I use Hammerspoon to bring Raycast to the frontmost application for Karabiner (It can't recognize Raycast).

 ## Alacritty